 The UnMotivation of Terry Silver.

-The showrunners of COBRA KAI (Josh Heald, Jon Hurwitz and Hayden Schlossberg) made a big mistake with Terry Silver (reprised by Thomas Ian Griffith) – they made him rich.
-When Kreese (Martin Kove) visits Silver to tempt him back to Cobra Kai, we discover Silver is not just Daniel-car-dealership rich, more like mansion-overlooking-beach rich; corporate-CEO and wine cellar and butler-serving-him-breakfast rich.
-So – is there ANYTHING that Kreese can offer Silver that will lead him to forsake this 1% lifestyle and dive back into the karate problems of tweenies?
+The showrunners of COBRA KAI (Josh Heald, Jon Hurwitz and Hayden Schlossberg) made a big mistake with Terry Silver (reprised by Thomas Ian Griffith) – they kept him rich.
+When broke, defeated Kreese (Martin Kove) visited Silver in III, Silver gladly aided Kreese, for Kreese saving his life in Viet Nam “so many times I lost count.”
+Silver lasciviously embraced his revenge on Miyagi and Daniel with a young man’s fervor; his psychopathic motivation felt organic.
+But now, Kreese visits Silver to tempt him back to train Cobra Kai – they’re both old men, with Silver not wanting for anything, psychologically or financially.
+So can Kreese offer ANYTHING to Silver that will lead him to forsake his 1% lifestyle and dive back into the karate problems of tweenies?

 The bad writing tells us there IS.